-COVID-19 vaccination is a requirement for anyone attending our campuses or undertaking University activities in third-party or public settings.
 The University of Melbourne Health Service will continue to be accessible by all students and staff, regardless of vaccination status.
 Find out more about vaccination requirements.

 If you are a student currently based outside Australia, please see our advice for students outside Australia.

-What to expect when booking an appointment with the Health Service
+Booking an appointment with the Health Service

 The Health Service is open Monday to Friday, 8.45 am to 5.00 pm on all days the University is open.
 You can book online or download the Appointuit app from the Apple iTunes store or Google Play store.

 - We are currently not accepting walk-ins.
 You must have an appointment to have a consultation.

 - If you are a new patient, you will need to call to make your first appointment.

 - If you book a face-to-face appointment, you will need to wear a mask, have your temperature taken and answer some screening questions as you enter the building.

 - We are not currently booking face-to-face appointments for patients who are symptomatic.